slavonic/cu-tex/hyphenation/TRAINING.md

 Important to note that the `threshold` parameter depends on the dataset size.
 As the dictionary grows, `threshold` must be scaled proportionally in order for the selector to keep its selectivity at the same level.
 This is important for cross-validation, where the training dataset is smaller than the full dataset.
 Therefore, when applying learned parameters to a new dataset this has to be kept in mind.
-Note also that large values of `threashold` are most susceptible to this scaling effect.
+Note also that large values of `threshold` are most susceptible to this scaling effect.

 Interestingly, in our case this scaling effect can be completely ignored, because we use only selectors where `threshold` value is small
 - and we use threshold value of 1 for all corss-validation dataset.

 ## Experience of parameter selection for best generalization